Sandoplay/rock-rest/README.md

-My first project on Spring
+My first project on Spring \
+It's even connected to PostgreSql